ProdioDesignWorks/payment-module-prodio/README.md

  * Navigate to your repo cd payment-services-prodio
  * Install dependencies npm install
  * Start service node . or npm start or node server/server.js
- * Open http://localhost:3000/explorer/ in your browser
+ * Open http://localhost:3010/explorer/ in your browser
  * If you've pm2 installed then use this pm2 start server/server.js --name="PAYMENT_SERVICE"
+ * When you install `payment-module-prodio`, it will ask question for the BASE_URL of this `PAYMENT_SERVICE` - eventually.

 # Note:
 `payment-services-prodio` uses loopback as the core framework for developing API's, so all customisations, configurations, middlewares, events, and db connectors can be used which you would have used in loopback.